caleb-llh/technical-notes/kubernetes-architecture.md

 # kubernetes system files

 ##### how does kubeadm deploy kubernetes components?
-- kubeadm deploys kube-proxy as DaemonSets, and control plane components as Pods. (core-dns as Deployment)
+- kubeadm deploys kube-proxy as DaemonSets, and control plane components as StaticPods. (core-dns as Deployment)
 - Caveat:
 	- kubeadm does not deploy kubelets - have to download binary, create systemd service.
 	- for kubeadm, kubelets are necessary in control plane nodes, since control plane components are scheduled as pods.